 But you can easily move the location of your text with Photoshop’s Move Tool, allowing you to have complete control over the location of text that you have added in Photoshop.

-Moving a Photoshop Text Layer
+Moving a Photoshop Text Layer (Guide with Pictures)

 The steps in this article will assume that you have already created a text layer in your Photoshop image, and that you want to move it to a different location in the image.
 If you have not yet created a text layer, this article will show you how.